szasadny/Image-renamer/README.md

 # 📸 Image Renamer & Date Adjuster

-This batch script automates the process of renaming image files and adjusting their `DateTimeOriginal` metadata using [ExifTool](https://exiftool.org/).
-It scans specific subdirectories, renames images with a sequential counter, and modifies timestamps with random offsets.
-Ideal for organizing photo sets while maintaining chronological order.
+This batch script automates the process of renaming image files and adjusting their `FileCreateDate` and `FileModifyDate` metadata using [ExifTool](https://exiftool.org/).
+It scans specified subdirectories, renames images sequentially, and adjusts timestamps with random increments.
+Ideal for organizing photo sets while maintaining chronological order and adjusting timestamps incrementally for unique date data.

 ---

 ## 🚀 Features

 - 🔄 Renames images to a consistent format: `IMG_<counter>.jpg`.
-- ⏰ Adjusts `DateTimeOriginal` metadata with random offsets (5–30 seconds).
+- ⏰ Adjusts `FileCreateDate` and `FileModifyDate` metadata with random offsets (30–60 seconds).
-- 🔍 Recursively scans all `0.1 Fotos` subfolders within the specified root directory.
+- 🔍 Recursively scans all `01 Foto's` subfolders within the specified root directory.
 - 🖱️ Interactive menu to:
   - Set the root directory.
-  - Define the starting value for the global counter.
+  - Toggle logging to monitor the script’s actions.
   - Start processing images.
+  - Exit the script.
 - 💡 Uses ExifTool locally (no installation required if provided with the script).

 ---

 ## 📂 Folder Structure Requirements

-This script is specficically made for the following folder structure:
+This script is made for the following folder structure:

 ```
 root_folder
-├── adres 1
+├── subfolder_1
+│   └── ...
-  └── 0.1 Fotos
+│       └── subfolder_1_X
+│           └── 01 Foto's
-      ├── image1.jpg
+│               ├── IMG_1001.jpg
-      ├── image2.jpg
+│               ├── IMG_1003.jpg
+└── subfolder_2
+    └── ...
-└── adres 2
+        └── subfolder_2_X
-  └── 0.1 Fotos
+            └── 01 Foto's
+                ├── IMG_1002.jpg
-      ├── image3.jpg
+                ├── IMG_1005.jpg
-      └── image4.jpg

 ```

 ---